akashchauhanweb/svmForClassification/README.md

 # svmForClassification

-This is a micro project which intends to classify buyers and non-buyers of luxuxry cars based on their age and salary.
+This is a micro project which intends to classify buyers and non-buyers of luxury cars based on their age and salary.

 This is a beginner's project which focuses on understanding the basics of Machine Learning and dive a little deep into well-known Python libraries such as Numpy, Pandas and Matplotlib.